 Our Mission: The Association of California School Administrators is the driving force for an equitable, world-class education system, and the development and support of inspired educational leaders who meet the diverse needs of all California students.

-The Association of California School Administrators was established in 1971, and is the largest umbrella organization for school leaders in the nation, serving more than 16,000 school leaders throughout California.
+The Association of California School Administrators is the largest umbrella organization for school leaders in the United States, serving more than 17,000 California educators.

 The State Level